By Carlos Harrison

 Miami Salsa Congress

 Five days.
 Five hundred performers.
 Five thousand fans.
 This is non-stop salsa action, showcasing world-renowned international dancers strutting their stuff and showing others how.
-It happens at the beginning of August.
 Highlights include dance workshops, concerts, all-star DJs, parties and, of course, exhibitions by some of the world’s best dancers.

 SEPTEMBER